Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 ### `Random Forest/`

-This folder contains training, evaluation, and export scripts for a Random Forest classifier, alongside supporting data.
+This folder contains training, evaluation, and export scripts for the Random Forest classifier, alongside supporting data.

 **Key Files:**